Liaison-Intl/Liaison-Intl.github.io/export_by_user_identity.md

 <p>Stability: <code>production</code></p>

 <p>Retrieve details on all exports (e.g. export templates) that a user has access to within a specific identity.
-The id returned for each export is the value that needs to be provided in order to run that export.</p>
+The <strong>id</strong> returned for each export is the value that needs to be provided in order to run that export.</p>

 <h3>Attributes</h3>